-Group relations theory offers a dynamic lens for exploring conscious and unconscious behavior within groups, organizations, and social systems.
-More specifically, group relations thinking offers insight into our experiences of group life across different contexts such as at home, in the workplace, an in society at large.
+Group Relations methodology offers a dynamic lens for exploring conscious and unconscious behavior within groups, organizations, and social systems.
+More specifically, Group Relations thinking offers insight into our experiences of group life across different contexts such as at home, in the workplace, or in society at large.

-Through group relations, we can explore the interplay between leadership and authority, membership, and group identity, to better understand our behavior in groups and the behavior of others.
+Through Group Relations, we can explore the interplay between leadership, authority, membership, and group identity, to better understand our behavior in groups and the behavior of others.

 President